-I'm a consultant ecologist and planetary health researcher with experience in both terrestrial and marine environments.
+I'm an interdisciplinary ecologist/researcher with experience in both terrestrial and marine environments.
 My current research interests centre around three topics:

-1. The environment-microbiome-health axis: investigating the relationship between microbes, the health of humans (noncommunicable and infectious diseases) and the wider environment
+1. The environment-microbiome-health axis: investigating the relationship between microbial communities, the health of humans (noncommunicable and infectious diseases) and the wider environment

 2. Remote sensing: using innovative technology to acquire and analyse remote data, particularly for ecological restoration and biodiversity conservation